MauroGentile/MauroGentile.github.io/_posts/2018-1-10-First_blog.md

 We have looked at the MTA turnstile data combined with other data sources, like census data, with the purpose of providing WYWT marketing team with insights to plan street team activity focused on participation in the gala in the short term, and awareness and fundraising in the long term.

-We ended up recommending different lists of MTA stations where to concentrate the marketing effort, depending on strategic goal
+We ended up recommending different lists of MTA stations where to concentrate the marketing effort, depending on strategic goal.

+For each of the 3 list of stations we reccomended, we look at the time distribution of flow by week-days and hour-periods noticing that it is not uniform in time.

+We also noticed that within the same station,turnstiles belonging to different control areas, which are generally associated with different bounds in the station, have a completely different time distribution of flow.

+To maximize the exposure ot the predifined targets, it is crucial to plan the team activity and dimensioning based on this data.

+In what follows, we first will hav a look to the criteria used to build the 3 different lists of stations according to the strategic goal to achieve.
+We than analyze 1 station from each group to show how to plan and dimension the team activity based on a non uniform time distribution of flow.

 ## Obective 1: building awareness
 To  build awareness, we choose the ten most trafficked MTA stations as places where to develop the street marketing activity.